 What is a divorce settlement agreement in New Jersey?

-A divorce settlement agreement is a legal document laying out the terms of your divorce.
-You may also know it by another name, such as the following:
+A divorce settlement agreement is a legal document that details the terms of a couple’s divorce.

 Is New Jersey a community property or equitable distribution state?

 New Jersey is an equitable distribution state, which means courts will distribute a couple’s assets “equitably” in a divorce.
 Equitable distribution is NOT a 50/50 split, however.
 It simply means courts distribute assets in a manner they consider fair and just to both parties.